buanzo/hume/README.md

 then a Slack App, finally create an incoming webhook for that channel and paste the webhook url into the humed configuration file.

+Today, hume messages may be routed to different slack channels by error level. slack:webhook_default will be used as fallback.

-Today, ALL hume messages will go to the same channel, but in the immediate future I will add support for task-specific channels (hume -t switch specifies taskname).
+In the immediate future I will add support for task-specific channels (hume -t switch specifies taskname).
 The humed configuration will allow you to indicate which webhook to use for a specific task, plus a fallback/general webhook url for unmatched tasks or messages with no task identification.

 # Implementation, concepts, ideas